-If you’ve been keeping up with the Medi-Dyne Blog, you know that Plantar fasciitis doesn’t have to be crippling.
-The problem is that it doesn’t start off feeling like much of an injury at all.
+If you’ve been keeping up with the Medi-Dyne Blog, you know that plantar fasciitis doesn’t have to be crippling.
+The problem is that this ailment doesn’t start off feeling like much of an injury at all.
 For many, it can just be a dull—nagging pain, but the longer you leave it untreated the longer it takes to cure.
 Even worse, untreated, it can put you in a cast, night splint, or even cause surgical intervention.

-Prevention is always the “best medicine”!
-If you’re on your feet all day (think retail, security, police, sanitation) or running for fitness (including soccer, basketball, lacrosse or triathlon) you should be doing two things to prevent Plantar fasciitis:
+Of course, Prevention is always the “best medicine”!
+If you’re on your feet all day (think retail, security, police, sanitation) or running for fitness (including soccer, basketball, lacrosse or triathlon) you should be doing two things to prevent plantar fasciitis:

 It’s been proven to work - stretching your calf, Achilles tendon, plantar fascia, and toes 2 – 3 times a day.
 And it doesn’t take long, 5 – 10 minutes and that’s it.
 The curb or stairs have some value but the ProStretch Plus provides a more effective stretch and can be taken anywhere.